 Opening a trading account means you should reflect on yourself first and considers the essential factors that are influenced by your trading style, level of experience, and starting capital.
 While both cent and standard accounts have their own unique benefits, you should pick the one that suits you the most and serve the purpose of your trade.

 If you are a beginner and still have limited forex trading experience, then a cent account is worth your money.
 With only a small amount of capital, you can open an account and start trading with real money.
 Although the profit won't be spectacular and probably insignificant to your overall balance, it is still better than getting nothing (like in the demo account).
-The low-risk environment is also really beneficial to try different strategies, check the quality of a broker's platform, and improve your trading skills along with it.
+The low-risk environment is also really beneficial to try different strategies, check the quality of a broker, and improve your trading skills along with it.

 On the other hand, if you are a more experienced trader with a sufficient amount of capital and proper trading strategy, then you should choose the standard account.
 You can maximize the use of the many services that come with a standard account and gain high profits along the way.